 - Unflagged visibility data are averaged in frequency and/or time taking the weights into account.
-New weights are calculated as the sum of the old weights. - Some older LOFAR MSs have weight 0 for unflagged data points.
-These weights are set to 1. - The UVW coordinates are also averaged (not recalculated). - It fills the new column LOFAR FULL RES FLAG with the flags at the original resolution for the channels selected from the input MS. It can be used by BBS to deal with bandwidth and time smearing. - Averaging in frequency requires that the average factor fits integrally.
+New weights are calculated as the sum of the old weights.
+Some older LOFAR MSc have weight 0 for unflagged data points.
+These weights are set to 1 - Some older LOFAR MSs have weight 0 for unflagged data points.
+These weights are set to 1. - The UVW coordinates are also averaged (not recalculated). - It fills the new column LOFAR_FULL_RES_FLAG with the flags at the original resolution for the channels selected from the input MS. It can be used by BBS to deal with bandwidth and time smearing. - Averaging in frequency requires that the average factor fits integrally.
 E.g. one cannot average every 5 channels when having 256 channels. - When averaging in time, dummy time slots will be inserted for the ones missing at the end.
 In that way the output MeasurementSet is still regular in time. - An averaged point can be flagged if too few unflagged input points were available